 Terpenoids can then be broken down into monoterpenoids, sesquiterpenoids, diterpenoids, and triterpenoids.
 These chemical compounds are important to note because they all contain their own alcohols, ethers, and ketones that play a large role in the cannabis smell.

-When cannabis is grown and stored in large-scale facilities, like greenhouses, greenhouse smell control becomes necessary to reduce airborne nuisances for surrounding areas.
+When cannabis is grown and stored in large-scale facilities, like greenhouses, greenhouse odor control becomes necessary to reduce airborne nuisances for surrounding areas.

 Why is Greenhouse Odor Control Important

 The odors associated with cannabis cultivation are often described as pungent, skuky, floral, fruit, even “sewer-like.”
 As the plant grows and is exposed to oxygen and preservatives, these processes cause a noticeable smell that can often be detected from miles away.
 This makes commercial greenhouse odor control crucial when growing and storing cannabis.

 Cannabis cultivation is a newer industry across many areas of the United States and cannabis use is still met with stigma.
 That’s why discrete grow operations by minimizing greenhouse smell allows growers to safely cultivate their product while respecting residences and businesses in the area.

 In places where new cannabis greenhouses have popped up, complaints from neighboring residents and businesses can threaten their viability.
 Local governments have increasingly issued citations, fines, and other legal penalties on grow facilities who do not effectively control odors.
 In other places, citizens and businesses have sued greenhouses for the foul smells they produce.

 Greenhouse Odor Control Equipment and Systems

 Commercial cannabis operations are intricate with many moving parts, which are required to maintain the proper environment for growing the finicky marijuana plant.
 It’s important to incorporate a commercial greenhouse odor control system that reflects the precision with which growers care for their plants.